St. Silouan on Bishops

 Driven from this line of defence you will appeal to the example of the clergy.
 These, you will say, remain in their cities, and yet they are surely above criticism.
 Far be it from me to censure the successors of the Apostles, who with holy words consecrate the body of Christ, and who make us Christians.
 Having the keys of the kingdom of heaven, they judge men to some extent before the day of judgment, and guard the chastity of the bride of Christ.
 But, as I have before hinted, the case of monks is different from that of the clergy.
 The clergy feed Christ’s sheep; I as a monk am fed by them.
 They live of the altar: 1 Cor.
 9:13-14 I, if I bring no gift to it, have the axe laid to my root as to that of a barren tree.
 Mat.
 3:10 Nor can I plead poverty as an excuse, for the Lord in the Gospel has praised an aged widow for casting into the treasury the last two coins that she had.
 Lk.
 21:1-4 I may not sit in the presence of a presbyter; he, if I sin, may deliver me to Satan, for the destruction of the flesh that the spirit may be saved.
 1 Cor.
 5:5 Under the old law he who disobeyed the priests was put outside the camp and stoned by the people, or else he was beheaded and expiated his contempt with his blood.
 Deut.
 17:5, 12 But now the disobedient person is cut down with the spiritual sword, or he is expelled from the church and torn to pieces by ravening demons.
 (Letter 14.8)

-Successors of the Apostles
+On the Successors of the Apostles

 Blessed Jerome ca. 347-420

+It is not the case that there is one church at Rome and another in all the world beside.
+Gaul and Britain, Africa and Persia, India and the East worship one Christ and observe one rule of truth.
+If you ask for authority, the world outweighs its capital.
 Wherever there is a bishop, whether it be at Rome or at Engubium, whether it be at Constantinople or at Rhegium, whether it be at Alexandria or at Zoan, his dignity is one and his priesthood is one.
 Neither the command of wealth nor the lowliness of poverty makes him more a bishop or less a bishop.
 All alike are successors of the apostles.
 (Letter 146)

-St. Athanasius on Those who Deny the Episcopate
+On Those That Deny the Monarchical Episcopate

 St. Athanasius ca. 297-373